 “Chukkas look equally good with jeans or chinos, and more formal versions help dress down a suit for a more relaxed look,” he says.

-If styling them up, stick to darker hues and avoid contrast colour soles where possible.
+Want to style them up?
+Stick to darker hues and avoid contrast colour soles where possible.
 “Black suede desert boots look good with a simple flat-fronted pair of trousers, a little flash of sock and a button-up shirt,” adds James Datlen, a men’s buyer for footwear retailer Schuh.
 “For more casual, day-to-day wear, you can go with some selvedge denim or a pair of Dockers Alpha.
-A crew neck sweatshirt works well, [too].”
+A crew neck sweatshirt works well, too.”

 The Best Brands For Chukka Boots

-The purist’s choice.
+The purist’s choice – some the best boots made anywhere by anyone.
 In 1941, while deployed in Myanmar (formerly Burma), Nathan Clark, the great grandson of James Clark (the founder of the shoe company), noticed the chukka boot variation with crepe soles and sent sketches back home.
 Originally, they were commissioned as a lightweight, comfortable boot with rubber soles and sand coloured leather to be worn by soldiers in their downtime.
 It wasn’t until the 1950s that the first commercially available Clarks desert boot appeared and the style has barely changed since.

 Heritage Northampton-based footwear firm Grenson has perfected classic British styles and construction methods over several generations since 1866.
 Current chukka models hark back to the 1930s, with fine stitching giving the boots a more formal touch.
 Our pick is the Marcus, a classic English-style chukka boot in snuff burnished suede and finished with a tonal heel tab.